Eur-Lex, EU-Bookshop and TED: how to establish links?

 You will find how to create links to documents on their website.

-For more information about content and functionalities of the site, please the page About this website.
+For more information about content and functionalities of the site, please visit the page About EUR-Lex.

 The deep link should have the following format: